Customer Success

 • Customer Feedback and Satisfaction: Collecting feedback from customers to identify areas for improvement and measuring customer satisfaction.

-• Renewals and Upselling: Identifying opportunities for renewals, upselling, and cross-selling additional products or services.
+• Renewals and Upselling: Identifying opportunities for renewals, upselling, and cross-selling additional products or services

 Customer Success Processes